seresharp/DebugMod/README.md

 ----------------------------------------------------------------------------------------

 ## Savestates
-In order to acess your new save-states, bind Next Page and Prev Page to a key (2nd page of binds in debug mod) There are 10 pages of 10 savestates.
+In order to acess the new save-states, bind `Next Page` and `Prev Page` to any keys you want (2nd page of binds in debug mod) You can select as many total pages you want (default: 10) in the `DebugMod.GlobalSettings-1.2.2.1` in your saves folder.
-Prev/Next Page will scroll through these. then, just do what you would do in normal debug mod to save and load states.
+Prev/Next Page will scroll through these.
+After this, you can just do what you would do in normal debug mod to save and load states.

-To use your old savestates, go to this folder %APPDATA%\..\LocalLow\Team Cherry\Hollow Knight\Savestates-1221 copy the files in this folder into the folder labeled 0 ( if it doesn't exist, make it. ) Start the game and you will have your old saves plus the 90 empty slots.
+To use your old savestates, go to this folder %APPDATA%\..\LocalLow\Team Cherry\Hollow Knight\Savestates-1221 copy the files in this folder into the folder labeled 0 ( if it doesn't exist, make it. ) Start the game and you will have your old saves plus 9 other pages full of empty slots by default.

 *If you have performance issues, please report it.*

-To use numpad for slot select; after installing debugmod, start and stop the game, then go to the Hollow Knight saves-directory and open the `DebugMod.GlobalSettings` json-file.
+To use numpad for slot select; after installing debugmod, start and stop the game, then go to the Hollow Knight saves-directory and open the `DebugMod.GlobalSettings-1.2.2.1` json-file.
-In that file find `"NumPadForSaveStates"`, and change the corresponding value from 0 to 1.
+In that file find `"NumPadForSaveStates"`, and change the corresponding value from `0` to `1`.

-To change the amount of available Savestate-slots per page (default: 6), find `MaxSaveStates` and set the corresponding value between 0 and 10 respective of how many slots you want.
+To change the amount of available Savestate-slots per page (default: 6), find `MaxSaveStates` and set the corresponding value between `0` and `10` respective of how many slots you want.

 Savestates files are located in `%APPDATA%\..\LocalLow\Team Cherry\Hollow Knight\Savestates-1221\`.
 They use the name format `savestate<slot>.json`.
 After saving a savestate to file, you can edit the name of that savestate.
 To do this, open the file in any text-editor, and the first variable/line should be something like `"saveStateIdentifier": "<timestamp+area/scene name>",`.
 Change `<timestamp+area/scene name>` inside the pair of `"`-s to whatever you want that savestate named in the select savestate in-game menu.